cappelnord/life-codes-runtime/Readme.md

 # Life Codes Quick Manual

 ## Known Issues
-* Life Codes is currently not yet resilient to "Command/Ctrl ." - in case this was used it might be the best thing to recompile the class library and restart Life Codes.
-This will be fixed soon!
+* Life Codes is currently not yet resilient to "Command/Ctrl ." - in case you used it you currently need to run the LifeCodes startup code again.
 * After clearing an LCdef "Node not found" messages might appear.
 This is just an cosmetic issue.

 ## Prerequisites